wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/PenTools-OpenSource-Reference.md

 * [AutoSploit #Project#](https://github.com/NullArray/AutoSploit): As the name might suggest AutoSploit attempts to automate the exploitation of remote hosts.
 Targets are collected automatically as well by employing the Shodan.io API.

+* [Retire.js #Project#](http://retirejs.github.io/retire.js/): The goal of Retire.js is to help you detect use of version with known vulnerabilities.

 # CTF

 * [fbctf](https://github.com/facebook/fbctf)